A few candles can change the entire atmosphere of a room. Unfortunately, they can change the indoor air quality for the worse as well.

-A study at the South Carolina State University found that paraffin candles may emit toluene and benzene which are toxic.
+A study at South Carolina State University found that paraffin candles may emit toluene and benzene which are toxic.
 These chemicals can cause a wide range of health issues including asthma, respiratory ailments, and help to contribute to certain forms of cancer.

 Why Candles can be Harmful

 Burning candles not only releases harmful invisible chemicals but may cause the formation of soot, that black smoke which may stain your walls, ceiling, and fabrics.
 Soot is formed when candles do not completely burn.
 While soot may occur with all types of candles, cheaper candles and those with scents tend to produce the greatest amount.
-A study from the Technical University of Denmark found soot from burning candles is the leading causes of indoor ultrafine particles (UFPs).
+A study from the Technical University of Denmark found soot from burning candles is the leading cause of indoor ultrafine particles (UFPs).
 These particles are so small that they can enter into your lung tissue and cause health problems.

 How Can You Protect Yourself From the Dangers of Burning Candles?